Most Asian Markets Rise On Optimism Over China, Rates - UrduPoint

 Most Asian Markets Rise On Optimism Over China, Rates

-Shares mostly rose in Asia on Monday following another rally on Wall Street fuelled by optimism over the world economy as inflation slows and China reopens to the world
+Markets mostly rose in Asia on Monday, following another rally on Wall Street fuelled by optimism over the world economy as inflation slows and China reopens to the world

-Hong Kong, (UrduPoint / Pakistan Point News - 16th Jan, 2023 ):Shares mostly rose in Asia on Monday following another rally on Wall Street fuelled by optimism over the world economy as inflation slows and China reopens to the world.
+Hong Kong, (UrduPoint / Pakistan Point News - 16th Jan, 2023 ):Markets mostly rose in Asia on Monday, following another rally on Wall Street fuelled by optimism over the world economy as inflation slows and China reopens to the world.

-After last year's battering caused by surging prices and central bank interest rate hikes, there is a much calmer mood on trading floors, with recession fears receding and bargain-buying providing support to equities.
+After last year's battering, caused by surging prices and central bank interest rate hikes, the new year has seen a calmer mood on trading floors, with recession fears receding and bargain-buying providing support to equities.

 While China is expected this week to report its worst annual growth since 1976 -- excluding pandemic-ravaged 2020 -- its emergence from zero-Covid and pledges to boost key sectors are raising hopes for a strong rebound in 2023.

-Signs that the government was taking a lighter touch on the tech sector after a long-running crackdown were also lifting confidence and giving a big lift to market majors, including Alibaba and Tencent.
+Signs that the government was taking a lighter touch on the tech sector after a long-running crackdown were also lifting confidence and giving a boost to market majors, including Alibaba and Tencent.

 "As the second-largest economy in the world, accelerating Chinese household and investment spending will help put a floor under global trade at a time when demand in the West is faltering," he said.